-A reporting instance is a transparent, license-free, up.time installation that is dedicated to generating and serving reports.
+A reporting instance is a transparent, license-free, Uptime Infrastructure Monitor installation that is dedicated to generating and serving reports.
 If you offload all report-related tasks to a second instance, you can significantly reduce core load on your Monitoring Station.

-If you are managing a large up.time deployment, you can consider implementing a reporting instance if many systems are included in your reports.
-Requirements will vary and depend on several factors, but as a general rule, a reporting instance may be appropriate if you have over 500 systems and regularly run reports with a month or more of data.
+If you are managing a large Uptime Infrastructure Monitor deployment, you can consider implementing a reporting instance if many systems are included in your reports.
+Requirements vary and depend on several factors, but as a general rule, a reporting instance may be appropriate if you have over 500 systems and regularly run reports with a month or more of data.
 Contact customer support for help on assessing your environment.